Care is a relationship

 Artist-in-Residence

-As part of Care is a relationship, artist Michele Elliot is creating a collaborative artwork titled A Cloak of Care that will evolve throughout the exhibition.
-Visitors are invited to join us during her artist residencey or Crafting Care Workshops to sew, chat and contribute to the artwork.
+As part of Care is a relationship, artist Michele Elliot created a collaborative artwork titled A Cloak of Care that evolved throughout the exhibition.
+Visitors were invited to join us during her artist residency or Crafting Care Workshops to sew, chat and contribute to the artwork.

 Crafting Stories of Care - EDI Diversity Festival 2023